ilyes12zouaoui/product-crud-spring-boot-angular-8/README.md

 still working on it ...

-for now you can find the create product with image upload and show all products and update product details functionalities.
+for now you can find the create product with image upload and show all products, update product details and delete product with image from local storage disk, functionalities.

 don't forget to refresh the spring boot project after uploading a new image.